 The Customer Benefit Contribution Charge applicable to each Service Classification, Distributed Energy Resource technology type, and method of Net Energy Metering compensation will be provided on the Statement of Customer Benefit Contribution Charge annually with an effective date of January 1.
 The Statement will be available at the Authority's business offices.

-M. Merchant Function Charge ("MFC") and Purchase of Receivables from ESCOs
+M. Merchant Function Charge (MFC)